 If a person is doing something and he wouldn’t mind if other people know about it then what the person is doing is right but if such person doesn’t want other people to know about what he is doing, then such action is most likely wrong.

 However, this doesn’t apply to some people who Mr. Bello refers to as animals.
-This kind of people do not have a sense of shame as they do anything, whether right or wrong, without minding what others would think about them.
+These kinds of people do not have a sense of shame as they do anything, whether right or wrong, without minding what others would think about them.

 Mr. Bello further explains to his daughter that before she makes decisions she should always be mindful that people are watching.